thehottgame/TheHoTTGame/Trinitarianism/Quest0.md

+# Terms and Types

-There are three ways of looking at `A : Type u`.
+There are three ways of looking at `A : Type`.
   - proof theoretically, '`A` is a proposition'
   - type theoretically, '`A` is a construction'
-  - categorically, '`A` is an object in category `Type u`'
+  - categorically, '`A` is an object in category `Type`'

-We will explain what u : Level and Type u is at the end of Quest1.

 A first example of a type construction is the function type.
 Given types `A` and `B`, we have another type `A → B` which can be seen as
   - the proposition '`A` implies `B`'
   - the construction 'ways to convert `A` recipes to `B` recipes'
-  - internal hom of the category `Type u`
+  - internal hom of the category `Type`

 To give examples of this, let's make some types first!

 ```agda
 -- Here is how we define 'true'
 data ⊤ : Type u where
   trivial : ⊤
 ```

 It reads '`⊤` is an inductive type with a constructor `trivial`',